hdpow/Basic_CAD/README.md

 ## Fork

 ### Description
-The fork looks like a wall socket with a tube on the back.
+The fork looks like a hollow tube with a disc attached to it. on that disc are two rectangles, filleted on their sides and edges, with a hole running through both of them.
+It looks very similar to the end of an electrical cord that you would plug into a wall socket.
 ### Evidence
 https://cvilleschools.onshape.com/documents/f88eedead2027ef1735d1c33/w/d6821f683d624005eb2fbd0d/e/469896b4747ef765167754a2
 ### Image